 Whether the latest regulatory proposals impact time to market is unclear – fortunately the FDA is enacting counter measures to keep the process timely.
 For example, the push toward slimmed down and single electronic submissions could bring huge time savings to both sponsors and administration.
 And perhaps the kind of progress we’ve seen at CDER, such as the recently-announced “innovation office,” which aims for faster evaluations, will begin to emerge at CDRH as well.

-Whatever 2019 brings to the medical device industry and the rest of clinical research, one thing is certain: We’ll be keeping close watch, with an eye toward further optimizing our customers’ processes, as it plays out.
+Whatever 2019 brings to the medical device clinical research industry and the rest of clinical research, one thing is certain: We’ll be keeping close watch, with an eye toward further optimizing our customers’ processes, as it plays out.